General

 Is there an investment committee that determines whether to invest in a deal?

-Yes, we are open to convertible debt, SAFEs, and equity (priced rounds).
+Yes, we are open to convertible notes, SAFEs, and equity (priced rounds).

 Can I personally invest additional capital alongside a deal?